actuday6418/pixel/README.md

 # pixel

 Pixel is a set of utilities on top of SFML for efficiently making video games.
 But not a lot of video games, cause it's pretty sparse right now.
 The code base is designed to be modular and easily hackable.
-Look at main.cpp for a detailed explanation on using the engine.
+Look at main.cpp for a detailed explanation on using it.

 Here's a demo of main.cpp running.
 There's a white noise background on top of which a sprite has been loaded and controlled with the keyboard, with sounds.
 The sprite was made by converting a png to the .sprite format.
 You can use the sprite file generator (https://github.com/actuday6418/sprite_maker) to make a sprite like this one. make sure the dimensions you use have the same aspect ratio as the PNG.